apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 CAS test coverage across all modules in the codebase has now reached `91%` and continues to climb.

+### OpenID Connect Conformance

+Initial groundwork to integrate the OpenID Connect conformance test suite with the CAS CI to then ensure compatibility and compliance of the CAS implementation with the OpenID Connect test suite.

 ## Other Stuff

 - CAS CI builds are updated to ensure all web application types can be deployed successfully via external servlet containers.